whpthomas/open_bvm_ventilator/README.md

 This is a reference design and test platform for open source non-invasive bag valve mask ventilators.
 It features 3D printable parts and uses common off-the-shelf hardware and components.

+3D Printable files can be found here and on [Thingiverse](https://www.thingiverse.com/thing:4335859).
+Fusion 360 CAD files can be found here and on GrabCAD.

 ## Specification

 The Open BVM Ventilator is non-invasive and operates in universal mode (spontaneous pressure triggered ventilation with pressure-limited mandatory ventilation).
 It has been designed to meet all the applicable requirements outlined in the [Ventilator for COVID-19 use in Australia](spec/ventilator-covid-19-use-australia.pdf) document published on the [Australian Government, Department of Health, Therapeutic Goods Administration](https://www.tga.gov.au/ventilator-covid-19-use-australia) website.